COVID19Tracking/quality-control/README.md

 # QUALITY CONTROL

+Slack channel: #data-entry-qa

-Consistency Checks for Spreadsheet
+Consistency checks for [CovidTracking](covidtracking.com) data

 ## Purpose

+To verify internal and external consistency of reported COVID counts tracked by the team.

-This is a repo for automated checks to the spreadsheet.
+This repo contains automated checks against the [working spreadsheet](https://docs.google.com/spreadsheets/d/1MvvbHfnjF67GnYUDJJiNYUmGco5KQ9PW0ZRnEP9ndlU/edit#gid=1777138528) and against the published [api](https://covidtracking.com/api).

-It fetchs the current data and a few recent archives and checks that the numbers are internally consistent.

 ## Running

+You can either run this repo as a client or as a Flask app that sends requests to a Pyro4 RPC server.

+#### Client

 1. Install requirements